AlmasB/CI517/lectures/lecture8/PITCHME.md

 #### Activity

-Examine the provided code base regarding maze generation.
+Suppose we have a maze (for example the one in the assignment code).
 How would you solve the problem of finding a path from the start to the end of the maze?

 ---